 Note: Shuttles do not make stops between theamphitheatre and shuttle parking lots.

-Round trip Express shuttles leave roughly every 15 minutes from 10:00am to 12:45pm from two locations in Mill Valley on play dates.
+Round trip Express shuttles leave continuously from 10:00am to 12:45pm from two locations in Mill Valley on play dates.
 Parking is Free at both pick up locations.

 1. Manzanita Parking Lot, the commuter parking lot located at the junction of Highway 101 and Highway 1, just beyond the Mill Valley/Stinson beach exit off Highway 101.